-Trails Throughout CoralvilleCoralville has over 20 miles of recreational trails and over extra-wide sidewalks that connect throughout the community.
-As Coralville grows, we have identified about 40 additional miles of trail which could be part of future development.
+Trails Throughout CoralvilleCoralville has over 45 miles of hard surface recreational trails and over extra-wide sidewalks that connect throughout the community.
+As Coralville grows, we have identified additional miles of trail which could be part of future development.

 Area Trail & Bike Parking Maps